Heart Rate Zone Calculator

 Limitations

-- The 220-minus-age formula for max heart rate is an estimate with a standard deviation of about 10-12 BPM.
-Your true max heart rate may differ significantly.
+- The 220-minus-age formula for max heart rate is an estimate with a standard deviation of about 10–12 BPM.
+The Tanaka formula (208 − 0.7 × age) fits adult data better for some populations.

-- Resting heart rate varies based on fitness level, stress, caffeine intake, and time of day.
-Measure it first thing in the morning for the most accurate value.
+- Resting heart rate varies with fitness level, stress, caffeine, dehydration, menstrual-cycle phase, and time of day.
+Measure first thing in the morning on three consecutive days and average for reliability.

-- Heart rate zones do not account for individual variations in fitness, genetics, or medical conditions that affect heart rate response.
+- Heart rate zones do not account for individual variations in fitness, genetics, body temperature, or cardiac drift during long sessions.

-- This calculator is intended for healthy adults.
-Consult a healthcare provider before starting a new exercise program, especially if you have cardiovascular conditions.
+- This calculator is intended for generally healthy adults.
+Consult a healthcare provider before starting vigorous exercise, especially with cardiovascular disease, diabetes, or pregnancy.

 Frequently Asked Questions